Tuesday, February 20, 2018

 S. That is exactly why I am drawn to you.
 I feel that way sometimes as a writer between the thin veil of reason and imagination, reality and fiction.

-ME: Or “her?”
-So, yes, It was when I found what you said about writing that I knew I had to meet you.
+ME: Or “her"?
+When I heard what you had said about writing, and of coure how you write, I knew I had to meet you.

 JLB: You mean instead of Stephen King?
 Are you referring to my statement that, “I am all the writers that I have read, all the people that I have met, all the women that I have loved; all the cities that I have visited, all my ancestors.”